giacomorebonato/mino-timer/README.md

 ## To do

 * Text to speech for the exercise name
-* Fix IOS bug `Start time must be strictly greater than previous start time`
+* PWA
 * What else?

 ## Technicality

 The timers are executed in a worker.
+They should be more precise and work also when the window gets unfocused.

 ## Thanks